Kutob (Philippines, 2006)

 1 female knifed offscreen

-1 female asphyxiated with plastic bag
+1 female asphyxiated with a plastic bag

 1 puppy found hanged